Agree, Disagree, Explain: Decomposing Human Label Variation in NLI through the Lens of Explanations: Measuring and Interpreting Agreement

 \subsection{Quantifying Annotator Agreement Beyond Labels}

-To gain a clearer picture of annotator agreement in NLI labels and \taxonomy{} categories, we group NLI items based on the set of annotators who labeled them and their corresponding agreement scenario.
-We define four NLI \textbf{label agreement} classes based on how many of the four annotators agree: \textit{Full Agreement} (4-0-0) indicates all four annotators assigned the same label; \textit{Partial Agreement }(3-1-0) refers to cases where three annotators agreed while one differed; \textit{Two Pairs Agreement} (2-2-0) denotes a balanced split, with two annotators agreeing on one label and the other two on a different label; and \textit{Divergent} (2-1-1) captures maximal disagreement, where three different labels are assigned.
+To gain a clearer picture of annotator agreement on NLI labels and \taxonomy{} categories, we group NLI items based on the set of annotators who labeled them and how often these annotators agreed with each other.
+We define four NLI \textbf{label agreement} classes: \textit{Full Agreement} (4-0-0) indicates all four annotators assigned the same label; \textit{Partial Agreement }(3-1-0) refers to cases where three annotators agreed while one differed; \textit{Two Pairs Agreement} (2-2-0) denotes a balanced split, with two annotators agreeing on one label and the other two on a different label; and \textit{Divergent} (2-1-1) captures maximal disagreement, where three different labels are assigned.

 \textbf{Category agreement} is measured via the average Jaccard similarity between the explanation categories.
 Since each explanation has only one category, this reduces to computing the proportion of explanation pairs that share the same category: